scottchiefbaker/ESP-WebOTA/README.md

 You will need to create a binary sketch image to upload.
 This is done in the Arduino IDE by going to the `Sketch` menu and selecting `Export compiled Binary`.

-Navigate to your ESP32 in a web browser to upload your binary image.
-Typical URLs are: http://esp32-ota.local:8080/webota.
+Navigate to your ESP in a web browser to upload your binary image.
+Typical URLs are: http://esp-ota.local:8080/webota.

 ## Based on